emdgroup-liquid/liquid/src/liquid/components/ld-button/readme.md

 {% endexample %}

-> **Note:** When `aria-disabled` is applied on the button, either explicitly or implicitly, the component will try to prevent user interaction using an internal click event handler calling `preventDefault()` and `stopImmediatePropagation()` on the click event.
+> **Note:** When `aria-disabled` is applied on the button, either explicitly or implicitly, the component will try to prevent user interaction using an internal click event handler, calling `preventDefault()` and `stopImmediatePropagation()` on the click event.
 With the CSS component version on the other hand, you will need to take care of preventing the default behaviour of the button yourself.

 ### Secondary